bvz2000/use/README.md

 - $VERSION_PATH

 They may be used in any section of the .use file: [env], [alias], [path-prepend], [path-postpend], [use-scripts], [unuse-scripts], [use-cmds], [unuse-cmds], but not in [branch].

+An example using this to set an alias for the application Blender would be:

+`blender=$VERSION_PATH/app/blender`

+This would be expanded to:

+`blender=/opt/apps/blender/blender/2.80/app/blender`

+By using these variables instead of hard-coding paths into the .use file, you make the entire use package relocatable without having to edit the .use file itself.

+#
+### Use Package Search Paths

+The use system uses search paths to identify where to look for these use packages.
+As such, these .use files must live somewhere in one of these search paths.
+There are TWO types of search paths:

+- auto-version search paths
+- baked-version search paths

+The functionality and differences between these two types of use packages is discussed below.
+These two search paths have default values:

+- `/opt/apps` <- default path for auto-versions.
+- `opt/use` <- default path for baked versions.

+You may modify or add to these paths through the use of specific environmental variables (also described below).

+Note: The actual applications and libraries that are managed by these use packages may live *anywhere* on the system or network.
+I have a preferred setup which I describe below, but the actual structure of where use packages and the files they represent is completely free-form.
+This means you may place the .use files anywhere on your network that you find suitable (as long as you include these locations in the search paths).
+Your applications, tools, libraries, and other items that are managed by these use packages may be anywhere on your network as well (and do *not* need to be added to any search paths in order for the use system to work).

 #
 ### Environmental Variables